ms609/TBRDist/README.md

 -->
 [![Project Status: Active – – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-This package allows the calculation of SPR, TBR and Replug distances between unrooted phylogenetic trees from within R, using Chris Whidden's `uspr` C++ code.
+`uspr` allows the calculation of SPR, TBR and Replug distances between unrooted phylogenetic trees from within R, using [algorithms](https://github.com/cwhidden/uspr) written in C++ by [Chris Whidden](https://web.cs.dal.ca/~whidden/).
+Whidden and Matsen (2017) provide more information on the motivation behind this project, the algorithms used and their expected performance.

 The uSPR distance is a natural distance metric with respect to phylogenetic tree search, as common tree search and sampling software mainly use SPR operations (or NNI operations, a subset of SPR operations).
 The uSPR distance is also a lower bound on the number of lateral gene transfer events required to explain the difference between a reference/species tree and a gene tree.